pleleu-dev/nvim-config/shortcuts/shortcuts.md

     <del>           Delete left
     <fn><del>       Delete right
     <ctrl>w         Delete word before cursor
-    <ctrl>u         Delete left until the end of line
+    <ctrl>u         Delete left until the start of line

 In .html .xhtml .php files tags will be auto closed.
 If you want to format them to next line press > again after closing the tag.